-4.2 Creating Goods Movement References in the TSS simplified journey
+4.4 Creating Goods Movement References in the TSS Simplified Procedure

-This section only relates to TSS users of the TSS simplified journey.
+This section only relates to TSS users of the TSS Simplified Procedure.
 It only applies to RoRo movements.
 Entry Summary Declaration only movements are not supported at this time.